Is Your Coconut Water A Source Of Hidden Sugar?

 All coconuts contain sugar.
 How much they contain depends on the type of coconut and its age.
-Something to note though, even the coconuts with the higher levels of sugar still only contain around 2.95ml of sugar per 100ml, which is not a lot.
-(It's best to stay under 4.7ml of sugar per 100ml.)
-Of course, a bottle of coconut water — which is how most of us get our coconut water — is generally about 300ml.
-So.
-In one bottle there can be up to 9g of sugar, which is a little over 2 teaspoons.
+Something to note: Even coconuts with higher levels of sugar still only contain around 2.95ml of sugar per 100ml, which is relatively low in the context of a balanced diet.
+Of course, a bottle of coconut water—which is how any of us not living in a tropical paradise get our coconut water—is generally about 300ml.
+In one bottle that translates to up to 9g of sugar, which is a little over 2 teaspoons.

 But how much of that is fructose?

 Well.
 Not so much.
-And this is what counts.
+And this is what counts, as we know that only our livers can metabolize fructose, which can become problematic when it comes to your metabolism.
 A Brazilian study found the sugar content of an average baby coconut to be made up of:

 - Glucose 50%